TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Module.rst

 settings
 --------

-Here reside are all the settings.
+Here resides all of the settings.
 These settings are available in the Controller of the backend module as the array variable :php:`$this->settings`.

 Example:

-Show 25 news in the backend module of extension news:
+Show 25 news records in the backend module of the news extension:

 .. code-block:: typoscript
    :caption: EXT:my_extension/ext_typoscript_setup.typoscript